almogpatashnik/AVL-Tree/README.md

 and many Data Structures and Algorithms books.

 ## Usage
-In order to use the AVLTree and AVLNode instances you should download the files, place them in the correct directory and import as follow:
+In order to use the AVLTree and AVLNode instances you should download the files from the *AVL folder*, place them in the correct directory and import as follow:
 ```python
 from AVLList import AVLTreeList